Related Articles

 What Is A Home Reversion Plan?

-When you’re considering equity release, you’ll come across two main types home reversion plan and lifetime mortgages.
+When you’re considering Equity Release, you’ll come across two main types home reversion plan and lifetime mortgages.
 But what is a home reversion plan

 This will typically be at a lower price than the market worth of your home.
 You will get a tax-free lump sum, recurring instalments, or both in exchange.

-Even though you no longer own your house outright, you and your companion have the right to live there rent-free for the remainder of your lives or so until you die or enter care.
+Even though you no longer own your house outright, you and your companion have the right to live there rent-free for the remainder of your lives or until you die or enter care.

 How Does A Home Reversion Plan Work?

 You sell all or part of your house in exchange for a cash lump sum, recurring income, or both in a home reversion plan.
 The income choice provides you with consistent payouts for the rest of your life.
-However, if you probably die soon after purchasing the plan, your beneficiaries may be left with a massive sum of money for which you received little benefit.
+However, if you die soon after purchasing the plan, your beneficiaries may be left with a massive sum of money for which you received little benefit.

 There are no monthly payments because the money you receive bears no interest.